Belgrade Beer Fest

 Research provided that Beer Festivals' visitors are mainly interested in music, fun, and beer selection with promotional prices.

-They would love to have all the information in one place and considering that the festival is free, tickets and accessibility are not an issue.
+They would love to have all the information in one place, and considering that the festival is free, tickets and accessibility are not an issue.

-What concerns them are long lines at the entrance and on brewers' stands, and from a few years ago, after the festival included more stages with performers, users were worried they would miss a concert they plan to attend.
+What concerns them are long lines at the entrance and on brewers' stands, and from a few years ago, after the festival included more stages with performers, users were worried they would miss a concert they planned to attend.

 Upstanding Microsite can bring Beer and music lovers back together in 2021 with innovations.